 # CTF Challenge Testing

-This skill deploys CTF infrastructure to cloud providers and validates all challenges work correctly.
+This skill deploys CTF infrastructure to cloud providers and validates that learners can complete the lab.

 ## When to Use